-See how your team works and how different kind of changes affect their work.
-Experiment for a moment.
+See how your team works and how different kinds of changes affect their work — experiment for a moment.
 And don’t forget to talk to them to get to know their ideas and needs or invite them to Discovery workshop sessions.

 Each project requires a different, individual approach.
 If you still have some doubts about choosing the best solution for your company we are always happy to share our knowledge and experience.